Alleged cannabis crop destroyed in Nerrina fire

-Police have arrested a 46-year-old man after it is alleged a hydroponics set up and cannabis plants were found at a Nerrina shed blaze.
+Police have arrested a 46-year-old man after it is alleged a hydroponics set up and cannabis plants were found after a blaze in Nerrina.

-Monday's 5.20pm fire destroyed a shed at the back of a Sunset Terrace property - with acrid smoke visible across Ballarat.
+Monday's 5.20pm fire destroyed two neighbouring sheds at Sunset Terrace properties - with acrid smoke visible across Ballarat.

-Officers said a Nerrina man was expected to be charged on summons with cultivating and possessing cannabis.
+Officers investigated the first shed where the fire started and said a Nerrina man was expected to be charged on summons with cultivating and possessing cannabis.

+The neighbours' shed, which was also destroyed, when the fire spread from the grow shed was not implicated in any way in the cause of blaze and is not under police investigation.

 Anyone with information that could assist police with their enquiries is urged to contact Crime Stoppers on 1800 333 000 or submit a confidential report online at www.crimestoppersvic.com.au